-At the end of Key Stage 2, both children in receipt of pupil premium funding met the expected standard in reading, writing and maths combined.
-At Key stage 1, both children made good progress, but none were at the expected standard in reading, writing and maths combined by the end of Year 2.
+At the end of Key Stage 2, all three children in receipt of pupil premium funding met the expected standard in reading, writing and maths combined.

 Attendance data for the last academic year for our vulnerable children was positive.
-The attendance for disadvantaged pupils was 95.8% - this was above the national average for all pupils, but was 1% below the school average for all pupils.
+The attendance for disadvantaged pupils was 94.9% - this was above the national average for all pupils, but was approximately 1% below the school average for all pupils.
+One disadvantaged pupil was classed a persistent absentee with an rate of 88.1% following a number of absences - see attendance report.

-Overall, we are pleased with the impact of pupil premium spending for 2022/23.
-Highlights are the fact that both Year 6 children left school ready for the Key Stage 3.
-We were also pleased that no children were persistent absentees and that the attendance of our disadvantaged pupils was higher than all pupils nationally.
+Overall, we are pleased with the impact of pupil premium spending for 2023/24.
+Highlights are the fact that all three Year 6 children left school ready for the Key Stage 3.